 |BIOL 129C||Introduction to Sports Nutrition||3||0||3|

 |HLTH 120C||Care and Prevention of Athletic Injuries||3||2||4|

 |HLTH 125C||Coaching Principles I||3||0||3|

-- Communicate effectively, employ vocabulary pertinent to health science, and complete research and
+- Students will employ vocabulary pertinent to health science.

-- Use critical thinking, apply the scientific method, and evaluate dietary intakes and physical activity throughout the human lifespan.
+- Students will evaluate dietary intakes and physical activity throughout the human lifespan.

 Graduates can enter into the following professions (not an inclusive list):